akyoto/q/docs/faq.md

 If you need support for older hardware and software, feel free to send a PR with the required fallback mechanisms.

-## Why is it written in Go and not language X?
+## Why is it written in Go?

-Because of readability and great tools for concurrency.
+Because of its readability and excellent support for concurrency.

-The implementation will be replaced by a self-hosted compiler in the future.
+It is also syntactically similar to Q, which will make things easier when the compiler is replaced by a self-hosted compiler in the future.

 ## How do I pronounce the name?